Other Vessel Types

 - Hatches and ramps must be closed and secured before leaving port.

-- In order to avoid shifting of paper reels refrain from lashing reels of different dimensions in stow.
+- To avoid shifting paper reels refrain from lashing reels of different dimensions in stow.

 - Monitor weather reports and apply extra lashings before adverse weather conditions are encountered.